 Best Calming Supplements for Dogs UK (2026 Reviews)

 Calming supplements for dogs are not the same as calming treats.
 Supplements — capsules, powders, and liquids — deliver higher concentrations of active ingredients like alpha-casozepine, L-tryptophan, and probiotics.
-This guide covers the best calming supplements for dogs available in the UK, including vet-recommended options like Zylkene and when supplements are a better choice than chew treats.
+This guide covers the best calming supplements for dogs available in the UK, including veterinary-channel options like Zylkene and when supplements are a better choice than chew treats.

 If you've tried calming chews and they didn't work, the answer might not be a different brand — it might be a different format.
 Calming supplements for dogs that actually work tend to be capsules, powders, or liquids that deliver pharmaceutical-grade concentrations of active ingredients.
 While calming treats are convenient, supplements often provide higher doses per serving, more consistent ingredient quality, and formulations specifically designed for moderate-to-severe anxiety rather than mild nervousness.